Frequently Asked Questions and Answers about Online Courses

 Q: Are the Offices of Disability Services (ODS) still operational at every Rutgers campus?

 A: Yes, the Offices of Disability Services at each Rutgers campus are still operating Monday – Friday.
-However, all or most employees at each office are working remotely and the physical offices are closed.
-All appointments and services will be conducted via phone or virtually until further notice.
+However, employees at each office are working hybrid schedules, both in-person and remote.
+Most appointments and services will be conducted virtually until further notice, but in-person appointments can be scheduled.
 Go to our Operating Status page for the most up-to-date information on the Rutgers Office of Disability Services operating statuses.

 Q: Will I continue to receive my approved accommodations if my course is now online?

-Yes, the student accommodations for in-person courses outlined in the Letter of Accommodations provided by the Office of Disability Services for fall 2020 are still relevant.
-However, how they are implemented in an online environment may need to be adapted or adjusted and will depend on specific Learning Management Systems (e.g., Blackboard, Canvas, Sakai), content, and assessments (e.g., quizzes, exams, papers).
+Yes, the student accommodations for in-person courses outlined in the Letter of Accommodations provided by the Office of Disability Services for is still relevant for students taking online courses.
+However, how they are implemented in an online environment may need to be adapted or adjusted and will depend on specific content and assessments (e.g., quizzes, exams, papers).
 We ask that everyone be as flexible as possible as these nuances are worked out.
 Please review the information we have developed about how receiving accommodations online.
 Please, don’t hesitate to reach out to your ODS Coordinator with any questions or concerns.

 Q: What can I do if I am having difficulty fully accessing materials online?
 Can I update my accommodations?